 When talking about cheap cameras I can’t help myself but mention the adorable Lomokino!
 This one is definitely for older kids and would require some help from the adult.
 It is super fun to use and it is a great way to teach the very basics of how film and moving image works to kids.
 These could also make for a fun school project for GCSE Media Studies.
 The camera can record 30 seconds of film and works by cranking the attached handle.
 Frames per second are very much dependent on how fast one cranks.
 The extremely low price is also very appealing.

 5. Nikon Coolpix W150 Digital Camera – Resort

 Not to discriminate against digital compact cameras – Here’s the Nikon Coolpix W150 in a funky, bright tropical design.
 Digital cameras are of-course more expensive but don’t require film which although cheap has to be re-purchased not to mention the cost of developing the film.
 This is a fantastic, robust, and water-proof travel companion that your kids will have a hard time breaking.
 It also comes at a reasonable price.
 If you fancy a different design, don’t fret, there are more available.

 Film for Cameras

 For the Fujifilm Instax cameras, there are a lot of fun frame choices.
-As examples, I picked the original film for the Instax Mini that is the most widely used and a rainbow variation.
+As an example, I picked the original film for the Instax Mini that is the most widely used.
 To mix things up keep an eye on exclusive releases such as the Taylor Swift one.
 This type of film is super easy to use although, depending on the age of the child, you might have to help them out with the loading of the film (which is also very easy and quick).

 Fujifilm Instax Mini Colour Photo Film 20 Shot